lele0124/qqgva/README-en.md

 - Authority management: Authority management based on `jwt` and `casbin`.
 - File upload and download: implement file upload operations based on `Qiniuyun', `Aliyun 'and `Tencent Cloud` (please develop your own application for each platform corresponding to `token` or `key` ).
-- Pagination Encapsulation：The frontend uses `mixins` to encapsulate paging, and the paging method can call `mixins` .
+- Pagination Encapsulation:The frontend uses `mixins` to encapsulate paging, and the paging method can call `mixins` .
 - User management: The system administrator assigns user roles and role permissions.
 - Role management: Create the main object of permission control, and then assign different API permissions and menu permissions to the role.
 - Menu management: User dynamic menu configuration implementation, assigning different menus to different roles.